About ‘The Pulpster’

 For number 20 in 2011, it began accepting color advertising.

 Tony Davis remained editor through issue number 21 in 2012, marking 22 years.
-He continues contributing to The Pulpster with the Final Chapters department, providing tributes to pulpsters and fans who have passed away recently.
+He continues contributing to The Pulpster with the Final Chapters department, providing tributes to pulpsters and fans who have passed away recently, and with articles.

-The Pulpster now regularly runs 52 pages, with color covers.
-It continues to boast articles by some of the biggest names in pulp history and research, including Murray, Hutchinson, John Locke, Jeffrey Shanks, Don Herron, Garyn Roberts, Mike Chomko, Laurie Powers, Nathan Vernon Madison, Monte Herridge, Tom Johnson, and more, and has featured original illustrations by Hamilton, Francesco Francavilla, and Kez Wilson.
+The Pulpster now typically runs 52 pages, with color covers.
+It continues to boast articles by some of the biggest names in pulp history and research, including Murray, Hutchinson, Ron Goulart, Bill Pronzini, John Locke, Jeffrey Shanks, Don Herron, Garyn Roberts, Mike Chomko, Laurie Powers, Nathan Vernon Madison, Monte Herridge, Tom Johnson, and more, and has featured original illustrations by Hamilton, Francesco Francavilla, and Kez Wilson.

 The Pulpster staff